ABOUT

 Designers: Ariadna Serrahima & Diego Bustamante (Oficina de disseny)

-The book series is supported by the Department of Visual Cultures and The Graham Foundation for Advanced Studies in the Fine Arts (2021 & 2022).
+The book series has been supported by The Graham Foundation for Advanced Studies in the Fine Arts, Department of Visual Cultures, and the New Institute, Rotterdam.

 I: BORDER ENVIRONMENTS (2023)